 Of-course, its very hard to describe this technique verbally, but I hope you can get a feel for Kobayashi sensei’s method of tsuki via the article and pictures, and perhaps even give it ago.

 I wish to stress that this is my take on sensei’s katatezuki waza: I have not translated any articles simply communicated what was taught to me with a liberal peppering of my own advice and experiences.
-As you can see by the picture on the right (Feb 2008), my katatezuki is not quite at the level of infamy as Kobayashi sensei’s is…. yet!
+As you can see by the picture above (updated June 2017), my katatezuki is not quite at the level of infamy as Kobayashi sensei’s is…. yet!